 Malware Removal module

-Malware Removal is part of CleanMyMac’s Smart Scan and also a separate module that finds and eliminates viruses, miners, spyware, loggers, and so on.
+The Malware Removal module is part of CleanMyMac’s Smart Scan and also a separate module that finds and eliminates viruses, miners, spyware, loggers, and so on.
 You should use it periodically to make sure your Mac is healthy and safe.
-Here you can find more about how to remove malware.
+Here you can find more about how to use this module.

 (not available from the App Store)